-- Increasing participation in playing, coaching and refereeing, and representation on county boards, councils and committees. - Supporting processes for dealing with abuse and discrimination within the grassroots game. - Ensuring that inclusion is embedded into the process of everything the county does
+- Increasing participation in playing, coaching and refereeing, and representation on county boards, councils and committees. - Supporting processes for dealing with abuse and discrimination within the grassroots game. - Ensuring that inclusion is embedded into the process of everything the County FA does.